neuronsimulator/nrn/neuron/general/function/obsolete/lw.rst

-.. _lw:
+.. _lw_doc:

 obsolete
 --------

-        The above functions have been superseded by the graphical user interface but are available for use on unix machines and in the DOS version.
+The functions on the left have been superseded by the graphical user interface but are available for use on unix machines and in the DOS version.
-        See :class:`Graph`
+See :class:`Graph`.

 ----